History of Tibet: Khoshut-Gelugpa alliance

 Sonam Rapten was a fanatical and militant proponent of the Gelugpa.
 Under his administration, the other schools were persecuted.
 Jonang sources today claim that the Jonang monasteries were either closed or forcibly converted, and that school remained in hiding until the latter part of the 20th century.
 However, before leaving Tibet for China in 1652 the Dalai Lama issued a proclamation or decree to Sonam Rapten banning all such sectarian policies that had been implemented by his administration after the 1642 civil war, and ordered their reversal.
 According to FitzHerbert and, there was an increase in the 5th Dalai Lama's "day-to-day control of ... his government" after the deaths of Sonam Rapten and Güshi Khan in the 1650s.

 The 5th Dalai Lama initiated the construction of the Potala Palace in Lhasa in 1645.
 During the rule of the Great Fifth, two Jesuit missionaries, the German Johannes Gruber and Belgian Albert Dorville, stayed in Lhasa for two months, October and November, 1661 on their way from Peking to Portuguese Goa, in India.
 In 1652, the 5th Dalai Lama visited the Shunzhi Emperor of the Qing dynasty.
 He was not required to kowtow like other visitors, but still had to kneel before the Emperor; and he was later sent an official seal.

 The death of the 5th Dalai Lama in 1682 was kept hidden for fifteen years by his assistant confidant, Desi Sangye Gyatso.
 The 6th Dalai Lama, Tsangyang Gyatso, was enthroned in the Potala on 7 or 8 December 1697.
-In 1705-6, conflict between the 6th Dalai Lama's regent and the Khoshut Khanate led to the seizure of Lhasa by Lha-bzang Khan, who murdered the regent and deposed the 6th Dalai Lama.
+In 1705–6, conflict between the 6th Dalai Lama's regent and the Khoshut Khanate led to the seizure of Lhasa by Lha-bzang Khan, who murdered the regent and deposed the 6th Dalai Lama.
 A pretender, Yeshe Gyatso, was installed by Lha-bzang until the Dzungar Khanate invaded in 1717 and removed the Khoshut khan and pretender from power.
 The 7th Dalai Lama was installed but the Dzungars terrorized the people, leading to loss of goodwill from the Tibetans.
 The Dzungars were ousted in 1720 by the Qing dynasty.

 Qing conquest and administrative rule (1720–1912)

-The Qing rule over Tibet was established after a Qing expedition force defeated the Dzungars who occupied Tibet in 1720, and lasted until the fall of the Qing dynasty in 1912.
+The Qing rule over Tibet was established after a Qing expedition forces defeated the Dzungars who occupied Tibet until 1720.
+The Qing rule lasted until the fall of the Qing dynasty in 1912.
 The Qing emperors appointed imperial residents known as the Ambans to Tibet, who commanded over 2,000 troops stationed in Lhasa and reported to the Lifan Yuan, a Qing government agency that oversaw the region during this period.
 During this era, the region was dominated by the Dalai Lamas with the support from the Qing dynasty established by the Manchus in China.